 Possom Hollow Farm is a family farm tucked away in Brown County.

-Day of transpiration will be provided.
+Day of transportation will be provided.
 Details are yet to be determined, but should you want to take advantage of the transportation, simply arrive at the designated time at one of the pick up locations to take a ride to the farm.
+You will have a selection included on your RSVP card, as well.

 We encourage all guests who intend to imbibe to take advantage of this service or to coordinate car pooling with a designated driver.
 There are no reliable ride-share drivers in the area and the roads are not well marked or lit at night.
 Transportation will be available throughout the evening, so you are able to head back at your convenience.